fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 reason**.

-Clean code, aka having care for code, aka testing first, is the way to achieve a software the business can truthly grow with.
+Clean code, aka having care for code, aka testing first, is the way to achieve a software the business can truly grow with.
 Let's study, let's improve our craft, let's learn how to manage the rush!

 > As developers, it's our responsability to write clean code... that isn't about
 > achieving the goal of tomorrow faster, that is about achieving the goal of the